 Summer 1 Relationships

-Summer 2 Changing me including Sex Ed
+Summer 2 Changing Me including Sex Education

 Every class has created their own ‘Rights Respecting Schools’ charter.
 The pupils voted on the four most important rights to themselves within the class, which then become the focus of their charter.

 Every year group carries out a Diversity Day each year.
-Below is display of some of the children’s work:
+Below is a display of some of the children’s work: